Salta: History

+Geography

 Climate

 Salta has a subtropical highland climate (Cwb, according to the Köppen climate classification), and it is characterized by pleasant weather year-round.
 Located in the subtropical north, but at an altitude of 1,200 metres, Salta enjoys 4 distinct seasons: summers are warm with frequent thunderstorms, with daytime highs around 26 to 28 C and pleasant, refreshing nights around 15 or 16 C. Fall brings dry weather, pleasant days at around 22 C and mild nights at around 10 C. By winter, the dryness is extreme, with very few rain episodes.
 Nights are cool at 3 C on average, but daytime heating allows for high temperatures of 19 C. Snow is rare and frost is quite common, with temperatures reaching down to -7 C during the coldest nights.
 Spring brings sunny weather with warm days and mild nights: days range from 25 to 28 C with nights between 10 and 14 C. Salta's winters are rather warm for its elevation and far inland position for a location being just outside the tropics.

 Of the over 700 mm of rain that Salta receives yearly, over 80% falls between December and March, when thunderstorms occur almost daily.
 During the rest of the year, blue skies dominate the region.
 Seemingly incessant summer thunderstorms greatly rejuvenate the surrounding mountainous landscape, making the various hills and mountainsides within the vicinity of the city green and lush once again.
 Salta receives 1863 hours of bright sunshine each year or about 5.1 hours per day.
-The highest recorded temperature was 39.9 C on November 28, 1972 while the lowest recorded temperature was -9.4 C on August 5, 1966.
+The highest recorded temperature was 39.9 C on November 28, 1972, while the lowest recorded temperature was -9.4 C on August 5, 1966.

 Attractions

 The city centre features a number of buildings dating back to the 18th and 19th and early 20th centuries.
-Clockwise around the Ninth of July Square are the neoclassical Cathedral Shrine, the French style Museum of Contemporary Art, the Cabildo (in former times, the city's town hall, nowadays a historical museum) and the neoclassical Museum of High Mountain Archaeology, which houses artifacts from the Inca civilization, including the mummies of three Inca children.
+Clockwise around the Ninth of July Square are the neoclassical Cathedral Shrine, the French style Museum of Contemporary Art, the Cabildo (in former times, the city's town hall, nowadays a historical museum) and the neoclassical Museum of High Altitude Archaeology, which houses artifacts from the Inca civilization, including the mummies of three Inca children.
 The Plaza is almost completely surrounded by a gallery.

-Within walking distance of the 9th July Square are the Saint Francis Church and the city's three pedestrian streets: Alberdi, Florida and "Caseros".
+Within walking distance of the July 9th Square are the Saint Francis Church and the city's three pedestrian streets: Alberdi, Florida and "Caseros".
 The three blocks in Balcarce street closest to the train station are now the centre of night life in Salta, with restaurants, pubs and cafés on both sidewalks and concerts every night.

 Rising in the east is San Bernardo Hill.
 Its summit, from which visitors can get a view of the city and the entire valley, can be reached by car, cable car or stairway.